oaq509/smartMethod/SpeechToText_and_TextToSpeech/README.md

+Task #4
-Task #4 "Speech to Text and Text to Speech"
+"Speech to Text and Text to Speech"
 =

 ## Using
+> This task for converting the speech to text and text to speech by using IBM WATSON and Python language.
 > - Python programing language and IBM WATSON Text to Speech & Speech to text